-During Stages 1 and 2, the University Health Center has been maintaining a case log and a contact list for each member of the campus community, including both students and employees, known to have been infected, and has conducted contact tracing in collaboration with the specific health department that has responsibility for each case.
+The University Health Center has been maintaining a case log and a contact list for each member of the campus community, including both students and employees, known to have been infected, and has conduct contact tracing in collaboration with the specific health department that has responsibility for each case.

 Montclair State’s contact tracing efforts will focus largely on identifying persons on campus who may have been in contact with an infected person for extended periods of time.
 The University will continue to work closely with the specific health department that has responsibility for each case.

 The Alert System to Trigger Contact Tracing

 The Occupational Health Department will manage the alert system that may trigger contact tracing for employees, and the University Health Center will manage the process for students.